 For more information, contact Youth Organizing team firstname.lastname@example.org and email@example.com.

 The parent organizing program at APANO works with API parents on empowerment and leadership development.
 Our goal is to help break down the barriers that prevent API immigrant/refugee parents from getting involved in their child’s education.
-We believe that as parent involvement increases, the opportunity gap decreases.
+Currently, APANO is organizing Chinese Parents in SE Portland neighborhoods and outreaching to Vietnamese Parents.